 Question 3: How is your record keeping?

-Digital record keeping is commonplace in many industries in 2020.
-Yet many safety service providers still use paper systems for record keeping.
-When documenting inspections, your service provider should be able to email you the notes and documentations if you ask or have a secure portal that allows you to access the information online.
+Digital record-keeping is commonplace in many industries.
+Yet many safety service providers still use paper systems for record-keeping.
+Your service provider should be able to email you the inspection notes or provide a secure portal to give you access when documenting inspections.

-When your fire equipment is serviced by Levitt-Safety, we can send the documentation to you within 24 hours to keep on file and can offer you optional portal with detailed history of our services on each piece of your equipment.
-We can also set up your next servicing the same day.
+When Levitt-Safety services your fire equipment, you receive documentation within 24 hours to keep on file.
+You can also have an optional portal with detailed service history on each piece of equipment.

 Question 4: How much does your service cost?